 Parvati Chakraborty was accused of arrogance (ghuroor).
 That too by a man whose arrogance destructed his own self.
 A case of unfulfilled love, Paro is given a mark on her forehead by Devdas that she considers a symbol of their love.
 Besides few questionable character motivations, Aishwarya Rai’s Paro is a headstrong woman.
 She knows where to draw the line, how to safeguard her self-respect and, most importantly, to stand by her choices till the very end.
-Bhansali lends dignity and layer to an otherwise submissive character and Rai passes the credibility test with flying colours.
+Bhansali lends dignity and layers to an otherwise submissive character and Rai passes the credibility test with flying colours.

 3. Kashibai (Bajirao Mastani)

 Kashibai had all moral grounds to breed vengeance in.
 She was wronged, for no fault of hers.
 Seeing her world shatter right in front of her, Kashi’s strength was indomitable.
 Being the woman of principles that she is, it is gratifying as well as paining to see her inform Peshwa about a possible death threat to Mastani’s life.
 Ain’t this level of goodness associated with goddesses?
 Bhansali might have an answer.

 2. Michelle (Black)

-Growth is something few of Sanjay Leela Bhansali’s significant women character are shown to undergo.
+Growth is something that some of Sanjay Leela Bhansali’s women character are shown to undergo.
 We see their journey from a vulnerable childhood to becoming a woman of might.
 Black‘s Michelle is special, in every single way.
 Even the way she twitches her lips is – incredibly special.
 She resists, rebels and eventually conquers her inabilities and embraces a world of independence and relentless attempts to excel.
 Not much needs to be said about the much-rewarded performances by Ayesha Kapoor and Rani Mukerji because this is one act they themselves wouldn’t be able to replicate.
 Ever.